-The brainchild of Melbourne bar aficionado and Broadsheet nightlife writer Dave Kerr (also formerly of The Woods of Windsor, Sweatshop, Little Press, and The Broadsheet Bar), the idea for The Beaufort came about when Kerr’s love of nautical knick knacks and eBay started to get a little out of control.
+The brainchild of Dave Kerr (Ex- The Woods of Windsor, Sweatshop, Little Press, and The Broadsheet Bar), the idea for The Beaufort came about when his love of nautical knick knacks (and eBay) started to get a little out of control.
 When it came time to put the project into action, Kerr decided to create the type of bar old mariners would hang at after a long day of trawling the bay.

-“We always wanted a dive bar that facilitated fun, played rock, encouraged a bit of debauchery, but at the same time delivered an outstanding product,” Kerr says.
-And with the help of good friend and designer Rhys Gorgol from The Company You Keep, The Beaufort is doing just that.
+“We always wanted a dive bar that facilitated fun, played rock and encouraged a bit of debauchery, but at the same time delivered an outstanding product,” Kerr says.
+And with the help of good friend and designer Rhys Gorgol from The Company You Keep, The Beaufort does just that.